nextdoc/sketch/doc/home.md

 ## Benefits

-- design system before implementation
+- design and simulate system before implementation
+- shift left on design bugs
-- reasoning about total system easier with diagrams (state and sequence)
+- reason about total system with diagrams (state and sequence)
-- enforced naming standards means easier to remember
+- enforced (generated) schema naming standards are easier to remember
-    - data flow events and names
+    - data flow events
     - schema names
+- avoid schema naming standard drift
 - confidently use idiomatic (kebab-case) keywords in all domain functions
     - less mistakes forgetting which key style is used where
 - Malli schemas for state and data flow ready for implementations
 - full inventory of network communications
-- shift left on design bugs
 - communicate with diagrams before initial build
-- avoid schema naming standard drift
-- improves handoff between teams.
+- improve handoff between teams
 - generate non-clojure code if required

 ## Status